ethsu1/CSE251B_Project/README.md

 python create_test_nst.py content_prog
 ```

+Benson's note: Once you finished generating all the style-transferred images, you should delete `content_prog.txt` or rename it to something else if you choose to run another experiment since the code just appends to `content_prog.txt` to keep track of progress (it does not check `content_prog.txt` if you do not specify it).
+I should have written it better, but what I described will do for now.

 The following configuration variables are important for generating style-transferred images:

 `content_dir_path`: path of directory containing all the content images